Request a Rep Icon

 Chart comparing reduction of GdE lesions and new/enlarging T2 lesions between SUNBEAM and RADIANCE trials Chart comparing reduction of GdE lesions and new/enlarging T2 lesions between SUNBEAM and RADIANCE trials

-9 of 10 Patients Showed No Confirmed 3-Month
+9 of 10 Patients Showed No 3-Month CDP in SUNBEAM and

 Graphic depicting the 3-month disability progression rate in patients